phac-nml/snvphyl-galaxy/docs/examples/listeria-monocytogenes.md

 This example assumes you have a working version of SNVPhyl up and running within Galaxy.
 For instructions on how to get to this stage, please refer to the [Install] documentation.
 ## Step 0: Generate Invalid Positions File

 In this example, we will run PHAST, a phage search tool hosted at ![PHAST-link], to find the locations of any phages that may be present in our reference genome.
 We will then insert these locations into our invalid-positions.bed file which will be used in the SNVPhyl workflow.
-Regions listed in the invalid-positions.txt file are excluded from the downstream analysis by SNVPhyl.
+Regions listed in the invalid-positions.bed file are excluded from the downstream analysis by SNVPhyl.

 1. Navigate to the PHAST homepage at **http://phast.wishartlab.com**.